Tax Breaks & Exemptions

 Texas law provides for certain exemptions, deferrals to help reduce the property tax obligations of qualifying property owners.
-These tax breaks are administered by the Harris County Appraisal District (HCAD).
+These tax breaks are administered by the Harris Central Appraisal District (HCAD).

 You must apply to HCAD for any exemptions for which you qualify.
 HCAD will subsequently notify the Harris County Tax Office of any resulting changes to your tax statement.

 Please refer to the website www.hcad.org for all applicable forms and any additional information.

 To apply for a Homestead Exemption, you must submit the following to the Harris Central Appraisal District (HCAD):

 A copy of your valid Texas Driver’s License showing the homestead address.

 This requirement may be waived if you are:

 - a resident of a facility that provides services related to health, infirmity, or aging; or

 - certified for participation in the address confidentiality program administered by the AG.

 The license must bear the same address as the property for which the homestead exemption is requested (homestead address) unless you are: